 Get a sneak preview of the life of an international student by following these three inspiring law school stories.

-Tabytha Souza’s long journey to law school has taken her around the world, from Australia to Brazil to Florida to Boston.
-And even though she has only lived in Massachusetts since starting law school in August, she says it already feels like home.
+Tabytha Marrero’s long journey to law school took her around the world, from Australia to Brazil to Florida to Boston.
+However despite her vast travels, Marrero realized shortly after moving, that it was Massachusetts that really felt like home.

-“There’s such a sense of community,” she says.
+“There’s such a sense of community here,” she says.
 “People ask about me, and they even know my dog’s name.
-I’ve have felt like I was home from day one.”
+I’ve felt like I was home from day one.”

-As with any law student, Souza’s studies keep her busy.
-She knows that while law school is the right choice for her, that may not be true for everyone, especially international students uprooting themselves and traveling thousands of miles from home.
+As with any law student, Marrero’s studies have kept her busy.
+And she knows that while law school is the right choice for her, that may not be true for everyone, especially international students uprooting themselves and traveling thousands of miles from home.
 “If this is not your passion, don’t do it,” she says.
 “Pursuing a legal career for money or recognition is not enough.
 But if you love it, don’t give up.”

 Related: Everything You Need to Know About Becoming an Immigration Lawyer